wp-plugins/thinktwit/readme.txt

 http://digwp.com/2010/02/remove-nofollow-attributes-from-post-content/

+= What are the options "Show when published" and "Update frequency"? =

+* Show when published - indicates whether the time the tweet was made is shown e.g. "This happen 1 day ago"
+* Update frequency - indicates how often Twitter should be contacted to get a list of tweets.
+Use this to turn on or off caching, and to decide how often to update the cache

 == Screenshots ==

-1. screenshot-1.png shows the plugin working on the ThinkCS homepage
+1. screenshot-1.png shows ThinkTwit working as a widget on the the ThinkTwit development homepage
+1. screenshot-2.png shows ThinkTwit working via shortcode within a blog post on the the ThinkTwit development homepage
+1. screenshot-3.png shows ThinkTwit working via a PHP function call in the header of the ThinkTwit development homepage
-1. screenshot-2.png shows the settings that can be configured within the widget
+1. screenshot-4.png shows the settings that can be configured within the widget

 == Changelog ==

+= 1.2.0 =
+- (26 June 2011) MAJOR UPDATES:
+* Massive update to the readme, including updated screenshots
+* Re-write of code to make better use of object orientation and private/public functions
+* More flexibility in shortcodes and output anywhere function (thinktwit_output) - including ability to use caching
+* Introduced ability to alter time output text e.g. "This happened 16 minutes ago"
+* Added class to style error message when using AJAX
+* General readability improvements to code

 = 1.1.10 =
 - (05 June 2011) Added ability to apply your own filters and added nofollow tags to links